 There’s a reason that “Come see me in my office” is one of the scariest phrases there is: it always sounds like it means you’re going to get criticized or fired.

-Indeed, managers should take care when giving negative feedback, according to a new study co-authored by Yeun Joon Kim, a PhD student at the University of Toronto’s Rotman School of Management, in a release.
+Indeed, managers should take care when giving negative feedback, even if it is constructive criticism, according to a new study co-authored by Yeun Joon Kim, a PhD student at the University of Toronto’s Rotman School of Management, in a release.
 Done the wrong way, criticism can actually suppress creativity.
 But given by the right person, criticism can increase creativity.

 Follow Ladders on Flipboard!

 Kim’s past career as a software engineer and the type of negative feedback he received in that line of work inspired the idea for this study.

 “I personally hate hearing negative feedback – as most people do – and I wondered if it really improved my performance, particularly when it came to completing creative tasks,” says Kim.

 For the study, Kim and his co-author Junha Kim, a PhD student at Ohio State university, observed through a field experiment and a lab experiment on how getting negative feedback could affect the creativity of those receiving the criticism.

 They found that criticism could both help or hurt creativity.
 The key was who the criticism came from.